stuycs-gh-classrooms/nxtm-p00-pd09-kingdaddylebron/README.md

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Speed of orb decrease as drag increase 😊
+Speed of orb decrease as drag coefficient increases 😊

 ---

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 A gust of wind comes in from a specific border, and all orbs are influenced by the wind.
-If the orb is a paperweight, it could go all the way to the opposing side while a heavier weight might only be pushed slightly out of its existing path.
+If the orb is a paperweight, it could go all the way to the opposing side while a heavier orb might only be pushed slightly out of its existing path.

 ---